jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 > 💡 Not all existing patches work as is; they get converted; Many of the fancy visual stuff is useless for Daisy, many patches rely on stuff that isn’t supported, and Daisy also has limited CPU power compared to a computer.

 - Patches get converted from pure data to C/C++ code
-- The conversion is done by hvcc https://github.com/Wasted-Audio/hvcc
+- The conversion is done by Heavy (hvcc) https://github.com/Wasted-Audio/hvcc
-- some pd stuff is not supported, there is a [list with all (un)supported items](https://github.com/Wasted-Audio/hvcc/blob/develop/docs/09.supported_vanilla_objects.md)
+- some pd stuff is not supported, there is a [list with all (un)supported items](https://github.com/Wasted-Audio/hvcc/blob/develop/docs/09.supported_vanilla_objects.md).
-- e.g. Plugdata makes a lot of use of the  “else” library but this is not (yet) able to be converted by Heavy
+- e.g. Plugdata makes a lot of use of e.g. the  “else” library; but this is not (yet) able to be converted by Heavy
-- plugdata makes it ‘easy’ when you use ‘compiled mode’ by showing a warning what is or isn’t supported
+- Plugdata makes it ‘easy’ when you use ‘compiled mode’ by showing a warning what is or isn’t supported

+{: .new }
-Plugdata makes this whole process of converting your patches to the Daisy very smooth as everything happens from within the software.
+> Plugdata makes this whole process of converting your patches to the Daisy very smooth as everything happens from within the software.

 A method that was already made for converting regular pure data patches was made available by Electrosmith in the handy tool pd2dsy.
 This tool allows to take patches made in pd format and convert/upload them.